alyxwithay/alyxwithay.github.io/_posts/2014-11-21-Results-Section-Tables-and-Figures.md

 	- *1/25/15*
 - Possibly work on getting plots on top of grid lines
 	- *1/25/15*
+- do the stats to compare the mid/low to the highest dose
+	- need to know how to graph
+	- *1/27/15, used letter naming scheme*

 # Figure 4: Heatmap, Correlation analysis results compared across abx experiments